Our Team

 Junseo Choi

-Co-Founder, Co-President, Math & Music Curriculum Director
+Co-Founder, Co-President, Math Curriculum Director, Head of Planning

 Sangyoon Kim

-Co-Founder, Co-President, Math Curriculum Director
+Co-Founder, Co-President, Math Curriculum Director, Head of Finance

 Harin Yoo